makostadima/r-novice-intermediate-cambridge-june2015/05-data-analysis.md

 > #### Challenge 1 {.challenge}
 >
-> Go to file -> new file -> R script, and write an R script to
+> Go to File -> New File -> R Script, and write a R script to
 > read the gapminder dataset and assign it to a variable named `gapminder` .
 >
 > Create a new folder in your project named `scripts/`, store the R script